Annual DOT Inspection (Ultimate Guide)

 The real number is closer to 140,000 trucks when you take the COVID 19 enforcement slump out of the equation.

-In fact, this is the 2nd most common vehicle maintenance violation issued within the entire FMCSA CSA system!
-(Inoperable Required Lamp is numero uno, by the way).
+In fact, this is the 2nd most common vehicle maintenance DOT violation issued within the entire FMCSA CSA system!
+(Inoperable Required Lamp is number one, by the way).

 Each of these DOT violations will cost you 12 CSA BASIC points (4 Severity points x 3 “Time” points) each.
 So, these can add up fast and quickly lead to a high Vehicle Maintenance BASIC score.